 Words Matter Hawthorne

 It’s just a fact.
 The words you choose, the stories you tell, the information you share - it matters.
 It shapes others’ opinions.
 It affects others’ decisions.
-This is the foundation upon which the Words Matter Collection was designed - to serve as a reminder that what you say and what you write matters.
+This is the foundation upon which the Words Matter Hawthorne was designed - to serve as a reminder that what you say and what you write matters.
 The truth matters.

 While this is true for everyone, it is more important still for those who’s job it is to bridge the gap between current events, history, and public opinion.
-Our focus for this Collection is on the work of journalists.
+Our focus for this shoe is on the work of journalists.

 In a time where information is passed around so freely and easily, we wanted to make a statement as a brand about where we stand when it comes to seeking out and protecting journalists who value truth and integrity over agendas and popularity.